ludwig-ai/ludwig-docs/docs/configuration/features/category_features.md

 row of `class_similarities`.
 The output of that softmax is used to determine the supervision vector to provide instead of the one hot vector that would be provided otherwise for each datapoint.
 The intuition behind it is that errors between similar classes are more tolerable than errors between really different classes.

+Loss and loss related parameters can also be defined once and applied to all category output features using the [Type-Global Loss](../defaults.md#type-global-loss) section.

 These are the available parameters of a category output feature decoder